mapwatch/mapwatch/README.md

 Restarting the game does not end a run - maybe it crashed, but you're restarting and aren't done with the map yet.

 The idea is that your map runs will (eventually) be counted properly by just playing normally.

-### How do Zana missions work?

-They're treated as "side areas", like abyssal depths or trials, not a separate map run.
-A map with a Zana mission adds 1, not 2, to your maps-completed-today count.

-Exception: Zana's dailies are a side area of the "Crumbled Laboratory" map.
-Yes, that's not actually a map, kind of awkward.
-I'd like to improve this soon.

-### Does this track the labyrinth or acts 1-10?

-No, [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component)'s already good at those.

 ### I ran two Vault maps (for example) in a row, but Mapwatch thinks I only ran one map.